What is a heart attack?

-Heart attacks send almost 200,000 people in the UK to the hospital every year, that’s more than the entire population of Peterborough.
+Each year in the UK there are almost 200,000 hospital visits due to a heart attack.
 Although survival rates have improved since we started funding research into new treatments, 180 people die from heart attacks in the UK each day.
 Which is why it's so important we continue funding research.

 Find out more about the symptoms and causes of heart attack.

 Improving the troponin test